Windows OS Hub

 • Default fonts for Windows 8.1 – DefaultFontsWin8-1.zip (258 MB);

-Download and unzip the archive for your Windows version and copy its contents to the C:\Windows\Fonts folder with the replacement of the files.
+Download and unzip the archive for your Windows version.
+Copy the archive contents to the C:\Windows\Fonts folder with the replacement.

-The first file (win_10_fonts.reg) contains a list of standard fonts registered in the registry (HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Fonts).
+• win_10_fonts.reg – contains a list of default fonts registered in the system registry (HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Fonts);

 Tip.
-If the problem with fonts is caused by the installation of a new font, you can reset the contents of C:\Windows\Fonts before replacement (the fonts you are currently using won’t be replaced).
-This operation can be performed using the button in the control panel we talked about above.
+If the problem with fonts is caused by the installation of a new font file, you can reset the contents of C:\Windows\Fonts before replacement (the fonts you are currently using won’t be replaced).
+This operation can be performed using the Restore button in the Control Panel we talked about above.

 Facebook Twitter Google + Pinterest